reecemartin/burgers-go/README.md

 ## App Links

-The web app is hosted on Heroku at the following link:
+The web app is hosted on Heroku at the following link (not currently active):

 * https://sleepy-lowlands-61784.herokuapp.com/